-The Ho Chi Minh Trail is one of the best war sites in Vietnam for tourists to visit.
+The Ho Chi Minh Trail is one of the best war sites in Vietnam for tourists to visit, and is definitely a great addition to your Vietnam itinerary if you’re into history.
 It travels through Central Vietnam and historically connected South and North Vietnam.
 It went into Laos and Cambodia and functioned as a route for the Vietcong, when they wanted to send arms and supplies to the South without crossing the heavily patrolled border.

 You can also visit the Ho Chi Minh trail on organised tours in Laos and Cambodia – in Laos, I know it is possible do do so from Savannakhet.
 I haven’t been myself, but heard that trail here is much less maintained and is more of a track.
 Enquire at the tourism office for visits.

 You can also read this fab book, written by my friend’s cousin: A Short Ride in the Jungle, which documents her solo trip around the Ho Chi Minh trail by bicycle.
 I highly recommend it!
 Click here to purchase.

 The DMZ (from Dong Ha City or Hue)